What Is The Normal Blood Sugar Range

 When your blood sugar is too high, it is important to get treatment to normalize the situation.
 When the goal is achieved, "acute" symptoms of diabetes, such as heavy drinking and urination, are avoided.
 This also prevents ketoacidosis (acid poisoning), which can be a life-threatening condition.

 In the long term, the likelihood of having diabetic sequelae is also lowered.
-These so-called late complications affect blood circulation, nerve function, eyes and kidneys.
+These so-called late complications affect blood circulation, nerve function, eyes, and kidneys.
 If the disease has affected the nerves (neuropathy), which usually results in impaired blood circulation, the person is at increased risk of developing poorly healing diabetic foot ulcers.

 One important goal of treatment is to keep blood sugar levels stable.
 Fluctuations in blood sugar levels up and down are not desirable.
 Patients are particularly concerned about low blood sugar levels.
 These hypoglycemias or Insulin sensations feel uncomfortable, but they can also cause loss of consciousness and, in really severe cases, brain damage.